NyeGuy/nyeguy.github.io/_teaching/2021-03-10-winter-core-tech.md

 date: 2021-05-10
 location: "Savannah, GA, USA"
 ---
 This is a core curriculum course on the structure of game engines and blueprinting for the Unreal Engine.
-It follows a syllabus and structure developed by [Aram Cookson](https://www.scad.edu/academics/faculty/aram-cookson).

-I used the curriculum and adapted it to define two projects for the students.
+I used the curriculum developed by [Aram Cookson](https://www.scad.edu/academics/faculty/aram-cookson) and adapted it to define two projects for the students.
 The first was a first person camera dungeon explorer.
 The second project was a top down shooter with a playable character.

 This is a selection of works from my most recent class' final project: